Skip to content

 It's true that Blacksky also currently relies on some of Bluesky's services.
 Bluesky currently runs the only network-wide Relay and the PDSs and AppViews used by 99%+ of the people in the ATmosphere; Bluesky also controls the identity provider, the protocol, and the official Bluesky software When Bluesky's Relay was down for a few hours last week, so was Blacksky (and almost everything in the ATmosphere).

 Then again, Blacksky's already building their own PDS; once it's available, people will be able to store their data on a server not under Bluesky's control – and will be able to have an *.blacksky.app handle.
 In Fraser's latest roadmap he talks about possibly doing their own Relay.
-If the Bluesky Relay and Appview went away (or put in unacceptable new policies), Blacksky could easily get their own up and running – by themselves, or working with some of the communities Fraser is already hosting.
+If the Bluesky Relay and Appview went away (or put in unacceptable new policies), Blacksky could almost certainly get their own up and running – by themselves, or working with some of the communities Fraser is already hosting.

 So while I agree that today's actually-existing Bluesky and ATmosphere are still largely centralized in some important ways, and that the combination of AT's architecture and Bluesky's initial dominance could well lead to de-facto centralization, my perspective is that focusing only on that ignores the ways that they already are meaningfully decentralized.